TeamNoWhey/make-america-swole-again/README.md

 and Tin Nguyen

 ## Features That We Wanted To Add:
+ Autocomplete for entering in a workout
  An interval timer
  Calories calculator and counter
  Tracking user's weight loss/gain